SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Shattuck Labs, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 1, 2022 - (NASDAQ: STTK)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Shattuck Labs, Inc..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Shattuck Labs, Inc..

 Shareholders who purchased shares of STTK during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.